This show is with a personal friend of mine who I think has the best name ever for a brain and learning expert—Jim Kwik.

 But there’s a lot of power in a name.
 Hopefully after this conversation people will be better at remembering names.
 That’s a big issue for many people.

-Anyone listening or watching, if you feel like your senior moments are coming on early… like in your 20’s, and you can’t remember where you put your car keys… or your car… or if you shampooed your hair in the shower, here are some ways to hack your brain and boost your memory.
+Anyone listening or watching, if you feel like your senior moments are coming on early… like in your 20’s, and you can’t remember where you put your car keys… or your car… or if you shampooed your hair in the shower, here are some ways to boost your memory and hack your brain to learn anything faster.

 Motivation.
 This is the key to learning.